viki-org/storm-docker/docs/building/index.md

 One of the major steps the `make` command does is to copy the configuration files to their destination folders before the Dockerfiles are executed by the Docker daemon.
-The `base-storm` and `zookeeper` Dockerfiles will add the required configuration files to the built Docker image, which makes them available to the running Docker containers.
+The `base-storm` and `zookeeper` Dockerfiles will add the required configuration files to the Docker image being built, which makes the configuration files available to the running Docker containers.

-Some advantages of adding the configuration files like this include:

-- Allowing the user to perform very fine grained configuration of the Storm cluster while providing a starting point through sample configuration files
+By doing so, we allow the user to perform very fine grained configuration of the Storm cluster using the sample configuration files as a starting point.

--
+### Micro Optimization for copying configuration files

+Whenever Docker encounters an `ADD` instruction in a Dockerfile, it checks the timestamp of the file being added to determine whether it can make use of its cache (this is just a guess).

+Because of this, even if we override a configuration file in say the `base-storm` folder with a configuration file with the exact same contents from the `config` folder, Docker will treat the overriden file as new even though the contents are unchanged.
+Hence, on a new `docker build`, when Docker reaches the step of `ADD`ing the configuration file, it will not make use of the cache and repeats the steps after the `ADD` instruction, which can be very time consuming.

+storm-docker solves this problem by only performing a copy of a configuration file from the `config` folder to a destination folder on any one of the following conditions:

+- the destination configuration file does not exist (eg. `config/storm-setup.yaml` has not been copied to `base-storm/storm-setup.yaml`)
+- the destination configuration file exists, but its contents differ from the same file in the `config` folder.
+In this case, the configuration file in the `config` folder is copied to the destination folder.

+Hence, the configuration file is only copied when necessary.
+This allows Docker to make use of the cache as much as it can.